 The academic subject requirements for entry into the training and education branches vary between the forces, but in all three a degree is essential and entry is not possible with an HND only.

 The Royal Navy recruits Engineer (Training Management) Officers - E(TM)s - with degrees in mathematics, engineering or physics, and have limited places for Arts graduates.
 A minimum of 180 UCAS points are required, and five GCSEs (A*-C), or Scottish Standard grades, or equivalent, including English and maths.

 To become a Training Officer in the Royal Air Force (RAF) graduates may have any degree.
 Professional qualifications will also be considered.
 The Army will also consider applicants from a wide range of degree subjects.

 A Postgraduate Certificate in Education (PGCE) is not a pre-requisite, but teacher training can be advantageous.
-Other pre-entry postgraduate qualifications are not generally needed, neither is pre-entry experience, but some training with cadet forces, University Officer Training Corps (UOTC) , University Royal Navy Units (URNUs) , University Air Squadrons (UAS) or the Territorial Army (TA) can be helpful.
+Other pre-entry postgraduate qualifications are not generally needed, neither is pre-entry experience, but some training with cadet forces, University Officer Training Corps (UOTC) , University Royal Navy Units (URNUs) , University Air Squadrons (UAS) or the Army Reserve can be helpful.

 You will be expected to demonstrate a range of aptitudes.
 Candidates will need to show evidence of the following:

 The Army will consider overseas applications.
 For further details, please refer to Army Careers .
 The Royal Navy and the RAF will consider applications form graduates with British, Irish, Commonwealth and British/dual citizenship.
 To apply to the RAF, graduates must have lived in the UK for at least three years before they apply to join.